 A Pre-determined Overhead Rate is a projected ratio of overhead costs, which is determined at the start of the year.
 A company determines this ratio (or overhead absorption rate) on the basis of another variable and uses it to spread costs during the production process.
 To put it simply, a company uses this rate to apply manufacturing overhead to products or projects on the basis of some underlying activity base such as machine hours, direct labor hours, and more.

 Overhead are the expenses that an accountant can’t directly relate to a specific job or project.
-For example, rent, utilities, office supplies and more.
-Thus, the overhead rate is the percentage that is necessary to calculate the overhead costs for the projects, which are yet to start.
+For example, rent, utilities, office supplies, and more.
+Thus, the overhead rate is the percentage necessary to calculate the overhead costs for the projects that are yet to start.
 It includes taking a known cost and then applying to it the percentage or the pre-determined overhead rate to arrive at the estimated cost that is not known.

 How to Calculate?

 In order to accurately calculate the predetermined overhead rate, the historical cost should be handy.
-The more historical data a company has the greater accuracy they would have in ascertaining the pre-determined overhead cost.
+The more historical data a company has, the greater accuracy it would have in ascertaining the pre-determined overhead cost.

 Companies use the following formula to calculate the predetermined overhead rate:

 Estimated Total Overhead Costs/ Estimated Total Allocation Base

 The overhead costs would include items such as administrative salaries and wages, electricity, rent, and more costs that a company incurs on the business as a whole.
 On the other hand, the allocation base is the costs a company associates with the actual project.
 A few common allocation bases are machine hours, direct labor dollars, direct materials, and direct labor hours.